-There are 31 NRICH Mathematical resources connected to STEM - living world, you may find related items under Cross-curricular Connections.Broad Topics > Cross-curricular Connections > STEM - living world
+There are 31 NRICH Mathematical resources connected to STEM - living world, you may find related items under Cross-curricular Contexts.Broad Topics > Cross-curricular Contexts > STEM - living world

 Use your skill and knowledge to place various scientific lengths in order of size.
 Can you judge the length of objects with sizes ranging from 1 Angstrom to 1 million km with no wrong attempts?

 This problem offers you two ways to test reactions - use them to investigate your ideas about speeds of reaction.

 Build a mini eco-system, and collect and interpret data on how well the plants grow under different conditions.

 Create a symmetrical fabric design based on a flower motif - and realise it in Logo.

 Simple models which help us to investigate how epidemics grow and die out.

 Do you know which birds are regular visitors where you live?

 When a habitat changes, what happens to the food chain?

 Could nanotechnology be used to see if an artery is blocked?
 Or is this just science fiction?